course-details-portlet

 Knowledge: The student will be able to use scientific methods in the implementation of a independent work within the discipline.

-Skills: The student will be able to prepare a project plan with milestones, report partial results and write a master's thesis in accordance with established standards and by use of relevant digital tools.
+Skills: The student will be able to complete a project and write a master's thesis in accordance with established standards and by use of relevant digital tools.

 General competence: Documented scientific qualifications through completion of a master's thesis within the discipline.